Jalisco New Generation Cartel: Recent extraditions

-On 29 April 2024, prominent El Mencho associate Juan Manuel Abouzaid El Bayeh, also known as “El Escorpion,” would be arrested in Mexico and then immediately extradited to the United States.
+On 29 April 2024, prominent El Mencho associate Juan Manuel Abouzaid El Bayeh, also known as "El Escorpion," was arrested in Mexico and then immediately extradited to the United States.

 On 27 February 2025, Antonio Oseguera was among 29 suspected Mexican drug trafficking figures who were extradited to the United States.

 In August 2025, Mexico extradited 26 individuals accused of involvement in major drug-trafficking organizations, including the CJNG and the Sinaloa Cartel, to the United States.
 The extraditions were conducted under U.S. pressure, with assurances that the death penalty would not be pursued.
 This marked the second large-scale extradition of alleged cartel members in 2025, following a similar transfer in February.
 These actions reflect ongoing cooperation between Mexico and U.S. authorities in combating transnational organized crime.
 Among those extradited included the imprisoned head of CJNG's Los Cuinis fraction, Abigael González Valencia.